delorum/simple-net/README.md

 Simple-net is built upon Akka Framework.

-On the server-side: one actor is created to accept new connections and one additional actor to be created for every new connection to handle events from it.
+On the server-side: one future is created to accept new connections and one additional actor to be created for every new connection to handle events from it.
 Also one actor is created to handle general network events (new connections, new data from clients, client disconnections) and presents them to user.